ClamSageCaleb/UNCC-SIX-MANS/README.md

      "token": ""
    }
    ```
    The only required field is the `token` option.
-Copy and paste your Discord API token from step 2 between the two quotation marks next to the `token` field.
+Copy and paste your Discord API token from step 1 between the two quotation marks next to the `token` field.

-6. Once the token field is set, you should be ready to run Norm.
+6. Once the token field is set, Norm is ready for operation.
 Locate the Norm executable and double click to run.
 The console window should reappear and print the version of the application running.

+### Troubleshooting
+If the console windows closes suddenly when running the executable, there was likely an exception.
+To figure out what the exception was, open a Powershell window and navigate to the Norm executable.
+Run the command `./Norm_the_6_Mans_Bot_v#.#.#.exe`.
+The exception should then print in the Powershell window.
+If there is an issue, you do not know how to resolve you can create an issue [here](https://github.com/ClamSageCaleb/UNCC-SIX-MANS/issues) and we will get back to you when possible.

 ## Running the Source Code
 1. Clone the repository (```git clone https://github.com/clamsagecaleb/UNCC-SIX-MANS.git```)
 2. Install requirements (```pip install -r requirements.txt```)
-3. Run `src/main.py` in the root directory of the project.
+3. Run `src/bot.py` in the root directory of the project.
 4. Follow steps 3-5 in *Running the Norm Executable*.

 ## How it All Works